 Amniotic Band Syndrome

 Amniotic band syndrome (ABS) is a rare birth defect in which bands of tissue inside the sac of fluid that surrounds a baby in the womb tangle around the baby’s body causing injury.
-This condition is caused by a rupture in the sac (amnion), which occurs randomly and is not related to anything a mom did or did not do during pregnancy.
+This happens when there is a rupture in the inside sac (amnion).
+This rupture occurs randomly and is not related to anything a mom did or did not do during pregnancy.
+It is also not caused by a genetic condition.

-If left untreated, the amniotic bands wrap tighter around the affected limbs or body parts, which can lead to limb deformity or amputation, webbed toes or fingers, or defects of the head, face, or spine.
+If left untreated, the amniotic bands wrap tighter around the affected limbs or body parts, which can lead to limb deformity, webbed toes or fingers, or defects of the head, face, or spine.

 If your baby has been diagnosed with amniotic band syndrome, we understand the worry and anxiety you may have.
 Our leading team of specialists at the SSM Health Cardinal Glennon St. Louis Fetal Care Institute are uniquely equipped to help you and your baby.
 Working with a multidisciplinary team of fetal surgeons, pediatric doctors and nurses, we comprehensively monitor and treat this condition, using the safest techniques to treat your child before or after delivery.